Jackson-Raphael/digital-workspace/docs/project-structure.md

 ## Overview

 The project follows a strict structure enforced with custom rules setup on our linter.
+See custom-linting page for specifics.

 ## Important Notes

 - The `~` character is setup as an alias to the `src` folder in tsconfig.
 - The location of TanStack Starts routing related boilerplate has been changed to fit feature sliced design.
 (See vite.config.ts)
+- The app/routes folder is structural.
+Point towards your page slices for implementation of UI and business logic.
 - FSD segments are not enforced.
 Feel free to structure your slices how you want only layering/slicing rules are enforced.

 ## Feature Sliced Design